RockLi/rockli.github.com/_posts/2014-06-28-guava-a-super-lightweight-high-performance-web-framework-for-python-written-in-c.md

 From my perspective, one web framework should only do what it should do.

-For example, users can choose SQLAlchemy as the ORM, Jinjia2 as the template engine... all of these components should be chosen based users and not forced by the framework designer.
+For example, users can choose SQLAlchemy as the ORM, Jinjia2 as the template engine... all of these components should be chosen by users nor forced by the framework designer.

 So inside Guava, I only supply these components: